Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Color: Brown, tan, dark brown.
 Location: Anywhere injury occurred.
 Trigger: Skin trauma or redness.

 What it looks like: Pink, red, or purple flat marks.
 Often confused with PIH but involves blood vessels, not melanin.
-Turns white when you press on it.
+Turns white when pressed.

-Common causes: Acne (especially deep cystic acne), skin picking, or aggressive treatments.
-More visible on lighter skin tones where redness shows clearly.
+Common causes: Acne (especially deep cystic acne), skin picking, or harsh treatments.
+More visible on lighter skin tones.
+Learn more in our PIE vs PIH guide.

-How to confirm: Press the spot with a clear glass.
-If it temporarily disappears or lightens, it is PIE (vascular).
-If the color stays, it is PIH (melanin).
+How to confirm: Press a clear glass against the spot.
+If it disappears or lightens, it is PIE.
+If color stays, it is PIH.

 PIE Quick Facts

 Color: Pink, red, purple.
 Location: Acne sites.
-Trigger: Redness damaging blood vessels.
+Trigger: Blood vessel damage from redness.

 Fade time: 3-6 months (time is the primary healer).
-Turmeric effectiveness: Moderate—helps soothe redness but does not target blood vessels directly.
+Turmeric effectiveness: Moderate — helps soothe redness but does not target blood vessels.

 Type 3: Melasma

-What it looks like: Brown or gray-brown patches with irregular, blotchy borders.
-Appears symmetrically on both sides of the face.
+What it looks like: Brown or gray-brown patches with irregular borders.
+Symmetrical on both sides of the face.
 Common on cheeks, forehead, upper lip, and chin.

-Common causes: Hormonal changes (pregnancy, birth control, hormone therapy), sun exposure, heat, and genetic factors.
+Common causes: Hormonal changes (pregnancy, birth control), sun exposure, heat, and genetics.
 Often called "the mask of pregnancy."
+See our full melasma treatment guide.

 Melasma Quick Facts